Jobsite Sanitation

 1 per 20 Workers

-One toilet serves twenty workers during a single shift for small crews.
+One toilet per twenty workers is the required baseline for single shift crews.

 Female-Worker Add